By Lewis Perdue

 NOTE: You may right-click all images to view a larger version

-The recent Lancet study that found no cardio-protective benefits of moderate alcohol consumption is marred by substantial problems which raise serious concerns about the validity of its conclusions
+The recent Lancet study that found no cardio-protective benefits of moderate alcohol consumption is marred by substantial problems which raise serious concerns about the validity of its conclusions.
+Indeed, all studies done so far on the topic of alcohol consumption and health have been epidemiological.
+And while epidemiology can be valuable in spotting issues worth exploring farther, it is a process of correlation.

 That article provoked sensational headlines among the general media proclaiming the definitive death of the “myth that moderate drinking can be healthy.”